This post may include affiliate links. Thank you for your support.

 Overhead photo of warm kale salad with peppers, shallots, and parmesan in a white serving bowl with a glass jar of dressing next to it.

-This post was originally published in November 2014.
-I took new photos, tweaked the recipe slightly and updated the post below to include more information about this Healthy Wilted Kale Salad recipe!
+This recipe was originally published in November 2014.
+I made updates to the article below to include more information about making this Wilted Kale Salad recipe.

 This easy warm salad recipe is well-rounded with sweet, earthy, and tart flavors.
 It’s also invitingly colorful and topped with lots of yummy goodies for plenty of textural interest.
 In short, this nutritious warm kale recipe is jam-packed with deliciousness that you’re sure to love.